/request_kyc

 Apps using Access Token Authorization

-Use a valid access token in an Authorization: Bearer request header.
+Use a valid access token in a Authorization: Bearer request header.

 Apps using ECDSA Authentication